bluecurrent/HomeAssistantAPI/docs/source/file-overview/api-package-overview.md

 Defines the exceptions used in the API package.

+### py.typed
+Marker file used to tell Mypy (type checker) that this package has type hints.

 ### client.py

 Contains the Client class that has all the 'public' methods of the API package.